ICube-Robotics/ethercat_driver_ros2/ethercat_driver_ros2/sphinx/user_guide/config_use_case_motor_with_gear_box.rst

 Transmission configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The transmission is composed of a motor, a gearbox and a transmission screw with the following characteristics:
+The transmission is composed of a motor, a gearbox and a transmission screw (lead screw with ball bearing for zero friction) with the following characteristics:

 - gearbox with gear ratio, reduction absolute: 57/13 (:math:`r \triangleq \frac{13}{57}`)
+- gearbox maximum efficiency: 0.84 (:math:`\eta_g \triangleq 0.84`)
-- transmission screw with lead: 1 mm (:math:`l \triangleq 1 mm`)
+- lead screw with lead: 1 mm (:math:`l \triangleq 1 mm`)

 Encoder configuration
 ~~~~~~~~~~~~~~~~~~~~~